gaultier/blog/detect_data_races_with_dtrace.md

+[C's standard](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n3220.pdf) uses similar language, section '5.1.2.5 Multi-threaded executions and data races':

+> [...]
+Two expression evaluations conflict if one of them modifies a memory location and the other one reads or modifies the same memory location.
+>
+> [...]
+The library defines atomic operations (7.17) and operations on mutexes (7.28.4) that are specially
+> identified as synchronization operations.
+These operations play a special role in making assignments
+> in one thread visible to another.
+A synchronization operation on one or more memory locations is
+> one of an acquire operation, a release operation, both an acquire and release operation, or a consume
+> operation.
+A synchronization operation without an associated memory location is a fence and can
+> be either an acquire fence, a release fence, or both an acquire and release fence.
+In addition, there
+> are relaxed atomic operations, which are not synchronization operations, and atomic read-modify-write
+> operations, which have special characteristics.

 ## In practice

 This is great to have formally defined, but it's not very actionable.
 Many programming languages do not have enough compile time guarantees to avoid data races at compile time, and thus provide a runtime race detector: Go, C and C++ with Thread Sanitizer, etc.

 Typically these can detect some data races but not all, and incur a big performance penalty (I have experienced x5 to x20 slow-downs in real production code).
-Also, they typically require that *all* the code in the program is compiled with this detector enabled, which is sometimes very time-consuming, or not possible at all.
+Also, they typically require that *all* the code in the program is compiled with this detector enabled, which is sometimes very time-consuming, or not possible at all (some projects use closed-source libraries).
+Additionally there is the case of new emerging programming languages which do not have yet a race detector implemented.

 What can we do then?